linkedtales/scrapedin-linkedin-crawler/README.md

 5. `npm start` to start crawler

 ### Tips
 The profiles will be stored on the directory configured at `config.json` as individual file per profile.
-If you want to do something else, just rewrite the `src/saveProfile.js` function.
+If you want to do something else (as saving on a database), just rewrite the `src/saveProfile.js` function.

 ### Contribuiting
 Please feel free to contribute with this project, just always open an issue before submiting a PR.